pbellerive/algo_exploration/README.md

-# Exploration of basic data structure and algorithm
+# Exploration of basic data structures and algorithms

 Exploration of basic algorithms in python.